types – Types information and adapters#

 Return the array oid if the type ends with “

-”Raise KeyError if the name is unknown.
+[]”Raise KeyError if the name is unknown.

 >>> psycopg.adapters.types.get_oid("text[]") 1009

-- get_by_subtype(cls: type[T], subtype: int | str) Optional[T] #
+- get_by_subtype(cls: type[T], subtype: int | str) Optional[T]#

 Return info about a

-subclass by its element name or oid.- Parameters:
+TypeInfosubclass by its element name or oid.- Parameters:

 cls – the subtype of

-.subtype – The name or OID of the subtype of the element to look for.
+TypeInfoto look for.
+Currently supported areRangeInfoandMultirangeInfo.subtype – The name or OID of the subtype of the element to look for.

 - Returns: